 |pcrAB, pcrA1B||Minimum pressures for turbulent flow across the AB and A1B orifices|

 |DHAB, DHA1B||Instantaneous orifice hydraulic diameters|

 |ν||Fluid kinematic viscosity|

-The block positive direction is from port A to port B. This means that the flow rate is positive if it flows from A to B, and the pressure differential is determined as .
+The block positive direction is from port A to port B and from port A1 to port B. Control pressure is determined as .

 Valve opening is linearly proportional to the pressure differential.

 No loading on the valve, such as inertia, friction, spring, and so on, is considered.

 Valve passage maximum cross-sectional area.
 The default value is 1e-4 m^2.

 Pressure differential level at which the orifice of the valve starts to open.
 The default value is -1e4 Pa.

 Pressure differential across the valve needed to shift the valve from one extreme position to another.
 The default value is 1e4 Pa.